fuzzguard/captcha-them-all/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed issue with CF7 not displaying on '[cta_recaptcha* cta_recaptcha]' shortcode
+* Validation for CF7 is not showing correct error message.
+Showing as 'failed', but not giving reason for failure

 = 1.1.1 =
 * Updated admin menu options to properly run 'activate_options' function when plugin is updated.
 Not just on initial activation of plugin